 This program is for U.S. registered nurses who have been out of clinical practice for five or more years or for those trying to renew or obtain an Illinois state license.

 This Digital Badge is essential for RNs and radiology nurses working in non-hospital settings such as nursing homes and schools, nurses returning to the workforce, or those working in the most current medical practices.
 The Badge authenticates and documents your achievements in completing the RN Refresher program.

 Frequently Asked Questions

 A: Students must hold or have held an RN license in any state in the US to participate in the clinical portion of the course.
 If your license is expired, you will need to take the NCLEX again in order to restore it, but you may still participate in the clinical portion.
-Students who have never held a license in the US before (or have not passed the NCLEX), may take just the classroom portion of the course, the RN Refresher Didactic Review.
+Students who have never held a license in the US before (or have not passed the NCLEX), may take just the classroom portion of the course, the RN Refresher Theory and Skills Review.